Guidance document: Annual update of seasonal influenza vaccines

 • Accelerated stability data for the drug product (3.2.P.8, Stability)Footnote 1

-• Real-time stability data for the drug product for live attenuated influenza vaccines (3.2.P.8, Stability)
+• Real-time stability data for the drug substance and drug product (3.2.S.7 and 3.2.P.8, Stability)

 If the WHO does not recommend a change to the strains from one year to the next, but changes to the seed banks are necessary to produce vaccine for that particular season (e.g. the creation of a new Master Seed Bank or Working Seed Bank), the sponsor should refer to the Health Canada Post-Notice of Compliance Changes guidance documents for the type of submission and supporting data that would be required.
 The timelines presented in section 2.2 of this guidance document would apply.
-Sponsors should also inform ORA of any intended changes to the seed banks for planning purposes.

 2.4.2.
 Product monograph and labelling requirements

 Updated product labelling should be filed in the annual update submission.
-However, BGTD recognizes that sponsors may wish to seek approval of the updated labelling in advance of the quality documentation being available in order to initiate printing labels.
+However, BRDD recognizes that sponsors may wish to seek approval of the updated labelling in advance of the quality documentation being available in order to initiate printing labels.
 In this case, sponsors should file the product labelling update as a notifiable change submission.
 A cross-reference to the submitted/approved notifiable change should be included in the cover letter of the annual update SNDS.

 Table 2.
 Product labelling for seasonal influenza vaccines

-Product labelling Suggested text
+Product labelling Suggested text related to seasons and strains

 Inner label The season of use should be stated.